IrinaTsirkalova/Cucumber-CinemaReservationSystem/README.md

 - Movie screening reservations cannot be made later than sixty minutes before the movie.

-- When making a reservation user has to choose the movie name, the number of tickets, the date and the time.
+- When making a reservation, the user has to choose the movie name, the number of tickets, the date and the time.

 - Users cannot reserve already booked seats.